bvaughn/example-eslint-rule-override-issue/README.md

 Running `yarn install && yarn lint` in this project should report two failures, both in `src/__tests__/example-test.js`.

-Unfortunately no errors are reported.
-View `eslintrc.js` for more information.
+The same code in `example.js` should be ignored.